FrancesCoronel/personal-website-v3/_posts/2014-03-12-python-bits-1.md

 absolute beginners to programming, and Python happens to be one of the easier languages to understand in terms of syntax, thankfully.

-We’ll be using Python 3.3.2 version, which does have different syntax from the more widely used Python 2, so do note that when looking at these programs.
+We'll be using Python 3.3.2 version, which does have different syntax from the more widely used Python 2, so do note that when looking at these programs.

-Now let’s do this, homie!
+Now let's do this, homie!

     To Note...
     Compiler - CodeRunner 1.3.1
     Python Version - 3.3.4

-Now we’ll be covering 7 "problems" today…
+Now we'll be covering 7 "problems" today…

     1. Installation
     2. Numerical Expressions